Serenity911/week3-ruby-lab-cinema/weekend_hw_cinema.md

     - film_id

 ### Your app should be able to:
-  - Create customers, films and tickets
-  - CRUD actions (create, read, update, delete) customers, films and tickets.
-  - Show which films a customer has booked to see, and see which customers are coming to see one film.
+  v- Create customers, films and tickets v- CRUD actions (create, read, update, delete) customers, films and tickets. v- Show which films a customer has booked to see, and see which customers are coming to see one film.

 ### Basic extensions:
-  - Buying tickets should decrease the funds of the customer by the price
-  - Check how many tickets were bought by a customer
-  - Check how many customers are going to watch a certain film
+v  - Buying tickets should decrease the funds of the customer by the price v  - Check how many tickets were bought by a customer v  - Check how many customers are going to watch a certain film

 ### Advanced extensions:
   - Create a screenings table that lets us know what time films are showing